-Mrs. C. L. Foster of Louisville, Ky., sent her 4-year-old child to the drug store for quinine Monday and soon after taking the drug Mrs. Foster died.
-It is believed the child was given polson by mistake.
+Mrs. C. L. Foster of Louisville, Ky. sent her 4-year-old child to the drug-store for quinine Monday and soon after taking the drug Mrs. Foster died.
+It is believed the child was given poister taking the It is believed th on by mistake.
+Sir Arthur Curtis, an English noblerai Miles.
+The dismembered body of the young woman found at Bridgeport, Conn., has now been positively identified as that of Miss Emma Gill, a domestic.
+She was employed at Hartford, Conn., and her sultor, Harry Foster, has been arrested on suspicion.
+Chris.
+Shuh, a German miner

-Sir Arthur Curie.

-on by mistake.